SUKH2022/Blog/README.md

 3. Configure your database connection in `config.php`.

-4. Open a web server (e.g., Apache) and ensure it's configured to run PHP.
+4. Open a web server (e.g., Apache or MySQL) and ensure it's configured to run PHP.

 5. Access the website in your browser.